 Example of AppTweak’s backlink feature.

-Apple & Google use their own algorithms to rank apps in the search results, but the user interfaces are also very different.
-Here are the main difference between the Apple App Store & Google Play:
+Apple and Google use their own algorithms to rank apps in the search results, but the user interfaces are also very different.
+Here are the main differences between the App Store and Play Store:

-- The subtitle varies widely in length in the App Store vs Google Play but also serves a different purpose.
+- The subtitle varies widely in length in the App Store as compared to the Play Store, and also serves a different purpose for each.

-- Apple still relies on a keyword field to decide for which keywords to rank your app.
+- Apple still relies on a keyword field to decide the keywords you want to rank for your app.

-- The long description is an important ranking factor in the Google Play Store, but keywords used in the long description don’t rank in the Apple App Store.
+- The long description is an important ranking factor in the Play Store, but keywords used in the long description don’t rank in the App Store.

-- App preview videos autoplay in the App Store search results, in the Google Play store the video appears on top of the app page.
+- App preview videos autoplay in the App Store search results; in the Play Store, the video appears on top of the app page.

 - Google Play takes backlinks into account in their algorithm.
-Apples does not.
+Apple does not.